AdobeDocs/commerce-admin-developer/src/pages/pattern-library/displaying-data/datatable.md

 Some data-tables will allow users to arrange columns in a customized order.
 A user "picks up" a column by click and hold or touch and hold of the column header, then drags the column into the desired position.
 A highlight appears between columns in the table to indicate where this column will appear when "dropped".
 Columns will not be allowed to precede the column of checkboxes in a table, likewise columns may not be positioned after the "Actions" column.

-When dropped on an area that is not highlighted (or off target of the highlighted area) the column will return to it’s original position.
+When dropped on an area that is not highlighted (or off target of the highlighted area) the column will return to it's original position.
 If the user wishes to maintain this position for future viewing, they must set a "Saved View", otherwise the default column order will prevail for following sessions.

 ![](../../_images/pattern-library/datatable46.jpg)

 ### Drag and Drop Rows

 Some data-tables will allow users to specify an order for the records within the table.
-If a position has been assigned to a record, the position number will display in the ‘Position’ column.
+If a position has been assigned to a record, the position number will display in the 'Position' column.
 Changing position order should always shift the greater numbers in an ascending fashion, and lesser numbers in a descending fashion.
 E.G., if position 5 is changed to 10, the previous position 10 would become position 11, shifting all ascending records up.
 Position 6 through 9 would then shift down in the same manner.
 6 would become 5, 7 would become 6, so on and so forth.
-If the ‘Position’ column is sorted, users can drag and drop single or multiple(once selected) to a different position on the table.
+If the 'Position' column is sorted, users can drag and drop single or multiple(once selected) to a different position on the table.

 {%
 include note.html